patrickellis/algorithms/03. Graphs/README.md

     result = []

     def strongconnect(node):
-        # set the depth index for this node to the smallest unused index
         index[node] = index_counter[0]
         lowlinks[node] = index_counter[0]
         index_counter[0] += 1
         stack.append(node)

-        # Consider successors of `node`
         try:
             successors = graph[node]
         except:
             successors = []
         for successor in successors:
             if successor not in lowlinks:
-                # Successor has not yet been visited; recurse on it
                 strongconnect(successor)
                 lowlinks[node] = min(lowlinks[node],lowlinks[successor])
             elif successor in stack:
-                # the successor is in the stack and hence in the current strongly connected component (SCC)
                 lowlinks[node] = min(lowlinks[node],index[successor])

-        # If `node` is a root node, pop the stack and generate an SCC
         if lowlinks[node] == index[node]:
             connected_component = []